Agree Realty Corporation

 ADC

-Agree Realty Corporation is a fully integrated real estate investment trust (REIT) focused on the acquisition, development, and management of retail properties net-leased to industry-leading tenants such as Walmart, 7-Eleven, and Wawa.
-The company has established itself as a disciplined and high-quality operator within the retail net-lease REIT sector, known for its fortress balance sheet and a portfolio heavily weighted toward essential service and e-commerce-resistant tenants.
-The current investor narrative centers on its ability to deliver consistent, externally-funded growth through accretive acquisitions in a challenging interest rate environment, with recent news highlighting its appeal as a smaller, potentially faster-growing alternative to larger peers in the eyes of dividend investors.…
+Agree Realty Corporation is a fully integrated real estate investment trust (REIT) focused on the ownership, acquisition, development, and management of retail properties net-leased to industry-leading tenants such as Walmart, 7-Eleven, and Wawa.
+The company is a disciplined, high-quality operator within the retail net-lease REIT sector, distinguished by its fortress balance sheet, conservative capital structure, and a portfolio heavily weighted toward investment-grade tenants and essential retail.
+The current investor narrative centers on its ability to deliver consistent, externally-funded growth through accretive acquisitions in a challenging interest rate environment, with recent attention on its relative valuation and growth prospects compared to larger peers like Realty Income, as highlighted by recent commentary on the trade-offs between scale and growth.…

 ADC